 Improving the raw state of metals, heat treatment makes them usable.
 Common applications include making metals softer to increase their formability or making them harder to improve their durability.
 This method also works to blend different types of metals.

-Heat treating plays an important role in many industrial sectors, and many of them would fail without this necessary salt bath treatment.
+Heat treating plays an important role in many industrial sectors, and many of them would fail without this necessary salt bath treatment, or a similar furnace solution such as ceramic pot furnaces and isothermal quench furnaces.
 Manufacturing industries require this process to reduce stress on metal parts necessary for their day-to-day functions.

 Heat treating is applicable in a wide range of industries, including the following: